-The quality of our food and our facilities are two of our competitive strengths.
+The quality of our food and ambiance of our restaurants are two of our competitive strengths.
 Therefore, adverse publicity, whether accurate or not, relating to food quality, public health concerns, illness, safety, injury or government or industry findings concerning our venues or those operated by others could negatively impact us.
-Any shifts in consumer preferences away from the kinds of food we offer, particularly beef, whether because of dietary or health concerns or otherwise, would make our locations less appealing and could reduce customer traffic and/or impose practical limits on pricing.
+Any shifts in consumer preferences away from the kinds of food we offer, particularly beef, whether because of dietary or health reasons, sustainability concerns or otherwise, would make our restaurants less appealing and could reduce customer traffic and/or impose practical limits on pricing.